Psst - how much is your marketing budget? (first published in ILFM Magazine)

 According to the latest Financial Benchmarking Survey from the Law Management Section of the Law Society, the overall median marketing budget was 2.1%, with a quarter spending over 3% and a quarter just 1%.

-In contrast, the latest figures that I could find from law firms in the US was 3.4% and a survey in 2015 by Macquarie Bank of 226 Australian firms highlighted how marketing budgets varied according to size of firm as follows:
+In contrast, the latest figures that I could find from law firms in the US was 3.4% and a survey in 2015 by Macquarie Bank of 226 Australian firms highlighted how marketing budgets varied according to size of firm.

 However, as yet there is no standard or agreed means of calculating marketing expenditure across the legal profession.
 The Macquarie survey reports on ‘Marketing and business generation activities including advertising’ but there is no further clarification of what this includes.
 Where do membership fees and client entertainment sit?
 Are the wages of marketing staff included under ‘Marketing’ or under ‘Salary & Wages’?
 How do you compare two firms, where one employees a marketing manager on the payroll and the other employs a freelance marketing consultant?
 Is the cost of a new website marketing or technology?
 Is training in business development skills a marketing or HR cost?